 VTM CTC do not contain test cases for 8-bit coding.
 The 8-bit test cases from HM were not added to the merged CTC.

-It is pointed out that the item 1. also affects ECM CTC.
+It was pointed out that the item 1. also affects ECM CTC.

-It is discussed whether completely giving up 8 bit would be desirable.
+It was discussed whether completely giving up 8 bit would be desirable.
 In particular, it might also be useful for VVC to ensure that other bit depths than native 10 bits are supported.
 This might e.g. be done for certain classes only, such as C and D. This is left for further study, should be based on results.

 HM CTC also includes range extensions.
 This should be retained as separate output document.